Residential Occupancy Inspection Program (R – 2)

 How can I prepare for my inspection?

 Your property should be maintained in good condition.
 For example, common areas and exit hallways should be clear of stored items.
 Laundry rooms maintained, address and unit numbers clearly visible, exit signs well-maintained, fire hydrants - fire sprinkler systems and utility valves kept clear of vegetation.
 Fire extinguishers must be serviced and tagged annually by a certified contractor.
 Smoke detectors and batteries should be checked regularly.
-Fire sprinkler systems require service every five years and fire alarm systems must be serviced annually.
+Fire sprinkler systems and fire alarm systems must be serviced annually.

 How much does this cost?

 The fees vary according to the time required to complete the inspection and reflect the fee needed to recover the costs of the inspection.
-The current hourly rate used to recover the costs of these inspections is $185.00/hr.
-A 1 hour minimum fee will apply to all inspection sites.
-All time in excess of 1 hour will be charged in ½ hour increments.
-The following estimated charges have been prepared for your information but are subject to change based on the number of inspections required to abate any violations.
-Inspection hours include field time and office support.
+The current hourly rate used to recover the costs of these inspections is $194.00 per hr.
+The following fees have been prepared for your information but are subject to change based on the number of inspections required to abate any violations.
+Inspection time includes inspection and re-inspection time, training, supplies, and office support.

 Why not charge fines instead of fees?